 Variances in variety and growing conditions impact the ultimate wine quality.
 Warmer than typical weather may impart tropical flavors while higher elevation increases the acidity of the wines.
 Sea breezes, for example, can cause grapes to ripen slower while delivering a more consistent flavor than in protected growing areas.

 Besides the vineyard locations and grape varieties, other influences on wine taste and structure include:

 Tannins: Present in the skins, stems, and pips in the grape tannins should harmonize with the fruit.
 Too much or less ripe tannins may be less pleasant.

-Aging/Fermenting in Oak: Oak barrels used for aging wines can impart a substantial influence on the taste of the wines.
-Variances in the oak, a natural product itself, combine with the “toasting” or firing of the barrel material will further impact the finished wine flavors.
+Aging/Fermenting in Oak: Oak barrels used for aging wines can substantially influence the wines’ taste.
+Variances in the oak, a natural product itself, combined with the “toasting” or firing of the barrel material will further impact the finished wine flavors.